Markov processes on time-like graphs: Brownian motion on honeycomb graph

-\begin{remark} The above formula can be slightly simplified but we leave it in the present form to show that the expression is symmetric in $u$ and $v$.
+\end{theorem} \begin{remark} The above formula can be slightly simplified, but we leave it in the present form to show that the expression is symmetric in $u$ and $v$.
 This is evident once we recall that $2\Phi(a) -1$ is an odd function.
 Symmetry in $u$ and $v$ is something that we expect because of the invariance of $X$ under the symmetry with respect to the horizontal axis and invariance under vertical shifts.
 Note that the formula does not depend only on $|u-v|$.
 This is because $X$ is not invariant under horizontal shifts.
-The reason is that $X(t) = 0$, a.s., for every $t$ of the form $(0, y) \in \RR(\GG_\rho)$; this is not true for any other vertex. \end{remark}
+The reason is that $X(t) = 0$, a.s., for every $t$ of the form $(0, y) \in\RR(\GG_\rho)$; this is not true for any other vertex. \end{remark} \begin{pf*}{Proof of Theorem~\ref{p:n14.1}} The core of our argument is based on the harness idea, just like the arguments in Section~\ref{sec:harn}.